N3C COVID Enclave Data Overview

 Privacy Preserving Record Linkage

 Privacy Preserving Record Linkage (PPRL) is a means of connecting records using secure, pseudonymization processes in a data set that refer to the same individual across different data sources while maintaining the individuals’ privacy.
-NCATS is piloting PPRL technology to determine if linking multiple data sets enhances COVID-19 real-word data research in the N3C.
+Linking multiple data sets enhances COVID-19 real-word data research in an N3C enclave.

-All organizations contributing data to the N3C Data Enclave must have an approved Data Transfer Agreement (DTA).
-In addition to the DTA, these organizations have the option of signing the Linkage Honest Broker Agreement (LHBA) (PDF - 1.1MB) to participate in the PPRL pilot.
+All organizations contributing data to the N3C COVID Enclave must have an approved Data Transfer Agreement (DTA).
+In addition to the DTA, these organizations have the option of signing the Linkage Honest Broker Agreement (LHBA) (PDF - 1.1MB).
 The LHBA is an agreement between the organization, NCATS and The Regenstrief Institute, which serves as the linkage honest broker.
-A linkage honest broker in the PPRL’s infrastructure is a party that holds de-identified tokens and operates a service that matches tokens generated across disparate data sets to formulate a single Match ID for a specific use case.
 The data remains under the complete control of the organizations that provide data to N3C and is never accessible by or under the control of the linkage honest broker.

 Learn how N3C’s PPRL initiative enables data connectivity while maintaining security.